1Ltd/To/INSTALL.md

 - **Proper networking** between ToT and Ollama
 - **Volume persistence** for Ollama models

-The Ollama service will be available at `http://localhost:11434` and Zola will automatically detect all available models.
+The Ollama service will be available at `http://localhost:11434` and ToT will automatically detect all available models.

 To customize which models are pulled, edit the `docker-compose.ollama.yml` file and modify the `OLLAMA_MODELS` environment variable: